Project at a glance

-The High Street Corridor Safety and Mobility Improvements initiative will address critical needs related to vehicular, bicycle, and pedestrian safety for a highly trafficked area of downtown Lexington.
-The project was prompted by a significant accident record that has increased at an alarming rate with the tragic loss of life.
-Given its convergence with the newly expanded Rupp Arena Convention Center and an adjacent developing urban park project (Town Branch Par), concerns for safety have accelerated the effort to improve this roadway and address connectivity for adjacent neighborhoods along with trail and park visitors.
-The convention center, arena, and new park will be a regional attraction, resulting in increased activity for all modes of travel throughout the entirety of this corridor.
-This project also brings a pivotal opportunity to more safely connect nearby underserved neighborhoods that have lacked equitable access to recreational opportunities that are more readily available in other suburban areas of Lexington.
+The High Street Corridor Safety and Mobility Improvements initiative addresses critical needs related to vehicular, bicycle, and pedestrian safety for a highly trafficked area of downtown Lexington.
+This project was prompted by a significant crash record that has increased at an alarming rate with the tragic loss of life and its convergence with the growing convention and commercial district.
+Safety concerns have accelerated efforts to improve this roadway and address connectivity for adjacent neighborhoods and district visitors.
+The district, including the convention center, Rupp arena, new Town Branch Park, and a proposed 17-acre mixed-use redevelopment, will continue to grow as a regional attraction, resulting in increased activity for all modes of travel throughout this entirety corridor.
+This project also brings a pivotal opportunity to more safely connect nearby underserved neighborhoods that have lacked equitable access to recreational opportunities and job centers that are more readily available in other areas of the City.

-High Street, formerly U.S. 60, was acquired by the City through a roadway swap with KYTC that was completed in 2018.
-This transfer effectively paved the way for the arena and convention center and park improvement efforts that are both currently ongoing.
-The objective for the High Street Project is to comprehensively address the current and future needs for corridor safety through improved roadway geometrics and traffic calming measures that promote safe mobility and connectivity for the surrounding areas.
-Persistent roadside safety hazards will also be mitigated through coordinated pole relocations and improvement strategies, in response to safety and accessibility issues that affect roadway and pedestrian mobility.
-Access to the convention center, arena, area trails, and park will also be better defined and established to reduce conflicts with both vehicular and truck traffic while enabling a more secure experience for visitation to these community amenities and the livable environment they will help create for people of all ages and abilities.
+High Street, formerly U.S. 60, was acquired by the City through a roadway swap with KYTC completed in 2018.
+This transfer effectively paved the way for the arena, convention center, and park improvement efforts that are currently ongoing.
+The following High Street project segments comprehensively address the current and future needs for corridor safety through improved roadway geometrics, traffic calming measures, and roadside hazard mitigation, which promote safe mobility and connectivity for the surrounding areas.
+These segments improve accessibility while modernizing the infrastructure to help create a sustainable infrastructure for people of all ages and abilities.

 The City of Lexington has applied for federal transportation grant funds through the Rebuilding American Infrastructure with Sustainability and Equity (RAISE) from the U.S. Department of Transportation (DOT).
-If awarded, RAISE funding will help Lexington improve safety and mobility on a corridor that has experienced two fatalities since April 2021.
+If awarded, RAISE funding will help Lexington improve safety and mobility on a corridor that has experienced multiple fatalities since April 2021.
 The proposed project is described in more detail in the City's RAISE Grant Application.
-This project is made possible through the collaboration of numerous community partners, including Kentucky Transportation Cabinet, Lexington Center Corporation, Town Branch Park Non-Profit, Kentucky Utilities, and the Lexington Area MPO.

 The key project outcomes LFUCG seeks with RAISE grant funding include:

-Quality of Life–Through improved multimodal connections to the Lexington Community Land Trust area and former redlined neighborhoods; accessibility to recreation, jobs, and service areas will be enhanced.
+Quality of life: Through improved multimodal connections to Historically Disadvantaged Communities and Areas of Persistent Poverty, accessibility to livable recreation, jobs, and services areas will be enhanced through this project.